What is solar energy storage?

 The use of solar panel batteries will allow you to go truly off-grid.
 The idea of a solar panel battery is to ensure your solar panel setup is entirely self-sufficient.
 In a nutshell, without batteries, you’re building a solar power system; with batteries, you’re going off-grid.
 When paired with an existing PV array set-up, adding a solar battery into the mix is a straightforward task with plenty of benefits.

 When installing a solar battery as part of your solar panel system, you’ll essentially be storing excess solar electricity at your home rather than sending it back to the grid.
 Energy will only be transferred back to the grid once your battery is fully charged, and you’ll only take electricity from the grid when your battery requires a charge.
-Because of this, if there is ever a power outage in your area, you’ll have access to short-term backup power generated by your battery.

 There are two types of battery installation available: DC and AC systems.